-Psychosis refers to experiences when it is difficult for a person to tell what is real from what is not.
+Psychosis - when it is hard for a person to tell what is real and what is not real.

 Psychosis refers to experiences when it is difficult for a person to tell what is real and what is not real.
-Perceptions (vision, hearing, smell, touch, and taste) are altered, making things that are not real seem real.
+When someone is struggling with a psychosis, their perceptions (vision, hearing, smell, touch, and taste) and thinking are changed.
+That can make things that are not real seem real.

-- Thinking becomes jumbled and unrealistic ideas develop.
+- Thinking can become jumbled and unrealistic ideas develop.

-- Feelings and emotions towards self, others, or the outside world change or are exaggerated.
+- Feelings and emotions towards self, others, or the outside world can change or are exaggerated.

-- These challenges with figuring out what’s real may trigger feelings of dread, panic, fear, or anxiety.
+- Trouble with figuring out what’s real may trigger feelings of dread, panic, fear, or anxiety.

 When psychosis happens:

-- Symptoms may start gradually and only appear occasionally.
+- Symptoms may start slowly and only show up from time to time.

-- There is a period of time when symptoms are very strong and get in the way of a person’s life.
+- There can be a period of time when symptoms are very strong and get in the way of a person’s life.

-- It may last only a short period of time or it may continue off and on for weeks, months or even years unless the person receives medical care.
+- It may last only a short period of time or it may continue off and on for weeks, months or even years unless the person receives treatment.

-Psychosis is often a very frightening experience for the individual experiencing it.
-If you are concerned about some experiences you’ve been having take the Questioning Reality Self-check to see if something is going on for you.
+It is often very frightening for the person experiencing psychosis.
+If you are concerned about some experiences you’ve been having, take the Questioning Reality Self-check.

 What can lead to psychosis?